Windows Headless Client

 By default, the Windows headless Client does not write logs to disk.
 You can enable file logging by setting the LOG_DIR environment variable to a path that the user running the Client can write to.

-This will write logs at the level specified by the RUST_LOG environment variable (by default error).
+This will write logs at the level specified by the RUST_LOG environment variable (by default info).

 Uninstalling